TavassoliLab/SICLOPPS_NGS/README.md

 Jupyter notebooks:

-Analyse NGS: Reads in the FASTA file and performs some initial analysis.
+Process_raw_sequencing_data: Reads in the FASTA file and performs some initial analysis.
+This is mainly raw data processing and can be adjusted for other sequencing setups by changing the writefiles function.
+This mainly relies on biopython for parsing the Fastq files.

+Analyse_enrichment: Takes dataframes of cleaned data and does some further enrichment analysis.
+This also contains the clustering code.
+Scipy, sklearn, and radialtree are used here.

 Scan peptides: Creates sequence logos from the saved dataframe - using the logomaker package.
 (Tareen A, Kinney JB (2019) Logomaker: beautiful sequence logos in Python.
 Bioinformatics btz921. bioRxiv doi:10.1101/635029.)